 - Mars – Capricorn

 There are some historical astrologers, notably Ptolemy and William Lilly, who assigned only one specific degree of the sign as the exaltation of the planet.
 I find that hard to work with, and many astrologers, including myself, use the entire sign as the place of exaltation.

-The third level of dignity are the triplicity rulers.
+The third level of dignity is the triplicity rulers.
 The triplicity rulers can be likened to the Board of Directors or the Parliamentary body of each of the elements.
 They have some say in the workings of the sign, but they cannot act independently.